Tatsunami stable: History

-Annenyama produced Asahikuni, an ōzeki in the 1970s, and sekiwake Kurohimeyama.
+Annenyama produced Asahikuni, an in the 1970s, and Kurohimeyama.
 Asahikuni retired in 1979 and left to found Ōshima stable in 1980, despite his stablemaster's opposition to the move.
-By the early 1980s the strength of the stable had declined and it was without any sekitori until Kitao was promoted to jūryō in 1984.
-Kitao became the 60th yokozuna Futahaguro in 1986, the first grand champion the Tatsunami ichimon had produced in decades, but at the end of 1987 Anneneyama and Futahaguro had a row which ended with the yokozuna kicking the elderly chairman of the stable's supporter group and pushing his stablemaster's wife as he stormed out.
+By the early 1980s the strength of the stable had declined and it was without any until Kitao was promoted to in 1984.
+Kitao became the 60th Futahaguro in 1986, the first grand champion the Tatsunami had produced in decades, but at the end of 1987 Anneneyama and Futahaguro had a row which ended with the kicking the elderly chairman of the stable's supporter group and pushing his stablemaster's wife as he stormed out.
 Futahaguro was forced to leave the Sumo Association as a result.

-In the early 1990s the stable produced top division wrestlers such as komusubi Daishōhō and maegashira Daishōyama, both amateur champions from Nihon University.
+In the early 1990s the stable produced top division wrestlers such as Daishōhō and Daishōyama, both amateur champions from Nihon University.
 Asahiyutaka of Ōshima stable married Annenyama's daughter in 1995 and became the new head of Tatsunami when Annenyama reached the mandatory retirement age of 65 in 1999.
 However the two had a falling out and after Asahiyutaka was divorced, Annenyama sued him for 175 million yen as Asahiyutaka had obtained the Tatsunami elder name for free instead of having to pay the market value, although the award was reversed.
 Annenyama also attempted to evict Asahiyutaka from the stable premises.

-In April 2011, the stable's last sekitori at that point, the Mongolian wrestler Mōkonami, was forced to retire after being found guilty of match-fixing.
-Tatsunami stayed five and a half years without any wrestlers in the top two professional divisions, before Meisei was finally promoted to jūryō after the September 2016 tournament.
+In April 2011, the stable's last at that point, the Mongolian wrestler Mōkonami, was forced to retire after being found guilty of match-fixing.
+Tatsunami stayed five and a half years without any wrestlers in the top two professional divisions, before Meisei was finally promoted to after the September 2016 tournament.
 Meisei made the top division in July 2018.
 Another notable member is Hanakaze, who holds the distinction of having the longest career in the centuries long history of sumo, a career that began in 1986, one year before his current stablemaster.